eberkain/Kerbpit/README.txt

 Custom built controllers are used to shortcut common actions, each controller can support 32 buttons and 8 analog axis Flight Computer is the right side console and used to interface with MFDS and provide analog controls
-    4 keyswitch-Select button allows you to choose what MFD to send commands to 1 keyswitch-master to send to all MFD terminal windows 1 keyswitch-input to send to hidden input term
-    18 keyswitch-letter/number buttons are used to pick a program (A-F,0-9,decimal,minus) 1 keyswitch-list button will display a list of programs for that MFD 1 keyswitch-Run button begins a kOS run command
+    6 keyswitch-Select button allows you to choose what MFD to send commands to (#, master, input for 5) controls an interal AHK value that is used to direct send commands 6 keyswitch-launch program buttons (situation, vessel status, navigation, etc...) sends a run script command to the selected mfd 12 keyswitch-number buttons are used to send parameters to programs (0-9,decimal,minus) each sends a single character to the selected mfd 1 keyswitch-list button will display a list of programs for that MFD 1 keyswitch-Run button begins a kOS run command
     1 keyswitch-exec button is used to start the program